NoahCHuber/CSCISeniorProject/docs/Proposal.md

-Senior Project Proposal (Replace with Project Name)
+Senior Project Proposal
+SwiftEdge Security & Optimizer
 ===================================================

-**Student Name**: Ada Lovelace (put your name here followed by two spaces)
+**Student Names**: Noah Huber & Daniel Howard
-**Degree and Major**: B.S. in Cybersecurity (put your name here followed by two spaces)
-**Project Advisor Name**: Dr. Faulkner (put your name here followed by two spaces)
+**Degree and Major**: B.A.
+Applied Computing: Cybersecurity Concentration & B.S. in Cybersecurity **Project Advisor Name**: Dr. Hayes
-**Expected Graduation Date**: May 2040 (put the correct month and day here)
+**Expected Graduation Date**: May 2026

 Problem Statement
 -----------------

-The problem statement goes here.
+Have you ever opened up your PC and been hit with the dreaded loading circle that seems to spin and spin forever?
+You probably need to clean and optimize your PC.
+Deleteing uneccessary files and updating to the newest applications versions can speed up and give your PC that needed boost.

 Project Description
 -------------------

-The project description goes here.
+SwiftEdge will be an amazing free way to get rid of those unnecesary temp files the unused applications you downloded years ago.
+Edge will check your applications versions and make sure they are vulnerability free and make sure

 Proposed Implementation Language(s)
 -----------------------------------

-Languages go here.
+Python
+C++
+Bash

 Libraries, Packages, Development Kits, etc. to be used in the proposed implementation languages(s)